Skip to Content

 Tillandsia Juncifolia

-This air plant is also quite robust and self-sufficient – making it perfectly suited for people who don’t have much time, like me.
+This air plant is also quite robust and self-sufficient – ideally suited for people who don’t have much time, like me.
 The juncifolia grows taller than the other plants on our list, with long wispy leaves that look somewhat like grass.

 Misting twice a week is plenty for this plant, but the juncifolia is not bothered if I sometimes forget a misting.
 The juncifolia looks very different from most tillandsia plants, without the plump texture typical of the genus.